 On this diet, you will limit or avoid a range of foods.
-You will need to work with a dietician who specializes in kidney disease.
-The dietician can create a meal plan that is right for you.
+You will need to work with a dietitian who specializes in kidney disease.
+The dietitian can create a meal plan that is right for you.

 Sodium is found in table salt and many other foods.
 Most canned and processed foods contain high amounts.
 When the kidneys are not fully functioning, extra sodium can result in:

 To add flavor to your food, use herbs and spices.
 Salt substitutes often contain potassium.
 You may also need to limit this mineral.

 Potassium is found in many fruits and vegetables.
 It is essential for proper muscle functioning and heart rhythm.
 When you have kidney failure , potassium can build up in the blood.
 This causes problems with heart functioning.
 You will need to limit the amount of potassium you consume each day.
 Avoid high potassium foods.
 Examples include potatoes, tomatoes, citrus fruits, avocados, bananas, and dried fruit.
 You may still be able to eat your favorite high-potassium food if you limit yourself to a very small portion size.
 Your dietitian can help with this.